 Mazal tov on the recent birth of your baby!

 If we understand you correctly, you are debating whether to keep the copper IUD and give it a chance, or have it removed and look for a different form of birth control.
 It is so important to discuss with your health care provider the different types of birth control and the possible side effects.
 You must explain how mid-cycle bleeding (which may be medically insignificant) has a serious impact on your life.
 Therefore, this is an important factor in choosing your method of birth control.
-You can refer your physician to our sister site for medical professionals, www.jewishwomenshealth.org.
-The site is designed to assist health care professionals in providing optimal care to patients who observe hilchot niddah.
+You can refer your physician to the section of our website designed for medical professionals, Jewish Women’s Health, written to assist health care professionals in providing optimal care to patients who observe hilchot niddah.

 At this point, the staining you are experiencing may well be from the depo-provera and may continue for the next 6 weeks or more, even if you decide to remove the IUD.
 Therefore, since this period will overlap with the initial adjustment period to the IUD, it is probably best to keep in the current IUD.
 Further, while the copper IUD often has an adjustment period of up to 3 months in which a woman may experience mid-cycle bleeding, not all women have a difficult adjustment; a certain percent see improvement after one or two months.
 Many women are able to become tehorah in this period, and then avoid becoming niddah from any further staining by wearing colored underwear and avoid looking at toilet paper after urinating.
 (Please read our article on stains for more details.)
 As you pointed out, some women also experience heavier periods or irregular bleeding even after the adjustment period.
 It is impossible to determine in advance how the IUD will affect you.
 Speak to your physician about taking ibuprofen or other medication to help reduce the bleeding.